Ecology and biodiversity

-Some scientists have made the apocalyptic prediction that we have only 60 harvests left.
+In October 2017 the UK environmental secretary warned that we are 30-40 years away from the eradication of soil fertility.
+There is very few harvests left.
 Demand for agricultural commodities has increased.
 This means we convert more forests and grasslands to farm fields and pastures.
 This transition to agriculture from natural vegetation often depletes soil.
 Many agricultural plants then increase soil erosion even further.
 Half of the topsoil on the planet has gone in the last 150 years.

 Depletion of resources

 'Money does not grow on trees' is a phrase dating back to the 19th century.
 It has never felt more real.
 As our resources decline we must turn to sustainable alternatives for everyday modern life appliances.
 Below is a forecast of when we will run out of each metal:

 - Uranium - 2041 /2081

 - Antimony - 2020 /2023